zzjjjiang/python-starter/Collections/readme.md

   }

 ```
-The program sums the cost for all the parts that are in stock and diplays the following:
+The program sums the cost for all the parts that are in stock and writes the following to the console:

 ```
 Total Cost: $15.00.